The Summit Celebrates 10 Years.

 On Saturday, March 31, 2012, the Woodlawn Summit Steering Committee convened the Third Annual Woodlawn Community Summit “A Call to Action” at The University of Chicago School of Social Service Administration.
 The Summit brought together a coalition of residents, neighborhood associations, visionaries, community and civic officials to discuss safety, urban agriculture, local business districts, and the Green Healthy Neighborhoods Land Use Plan during summit.

-Within the last six years, the Summit has grown from 100 attendees to over 450 participants.
+Within the last seven years, the Summit has grown from 100 attendees to over 450 participants.
 Special guests have included national television personality, the Honorable Judge Greg Mathis; the late Bishop Arthur M. Brazier; Dr. Brazier; representatives from the Mayor’s Office City of Chicago and Michael A. Strautmanis as Vice President of Civic Engagement, all of whom are interested in the vitality and growth of the Woodlawn Community.

 As an outgrowth of the Summit, The Woodlawn Peace Project and The Woodlawn Chamber of Commerce were born.
 The Woodlawn Peace Project is a jobs-for-youth program and has received its first round of funding.
 The Woodlawn Chamber of Commerce, is still in the formation stage.